venksrid001/cowrie/architecture-design.md

 **Actor**: Attacker <br>
 **Actor's desire**: Attacker wants to be able to create script files and have them saved within the file system <br>
-**Actor's reasoning**: To ensure that he/she is able to go back in the script and add content when necessary, eg. debugging the script by fixing code in the script, the actor wants to be able to save their progress to then be able to add content later.
+**Actor's reasoning**: To ensure that he/she is able to go back in the script and add content when necessary, eg. debugging the script by fixing code in the script, the attacker wants to be able to save their progress to then be able to add content later.

 **Acceptance Criteria**